-Generous support for A WORD ON WORDS provided by Judy and Steve Turner.
+Generous support for A Word on Words is provided by

 Nashville Public Television

 Nashville Public Television, Nashville’s PBS station, is available free and over-the-air to nearly 2.4 million people throughout the Middle Tennessee and southern Kentucky viewing area.